keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 apprehend it you will follow the signs. **All talk of cause and effect is secular history**, and secular history is a diversionary tactic.
 Useful to you, gentlemen, but no longer so to us here.
-**If you want the truth—I know I presume—you must look into the technology of these matters.** Even into the hearts of certain molecules—it is they after all which dictate temperatures, pressures, rates of flow, costs, profits, **the shapes of towers**. . . <span class="page-ref">167</span>
+**If you want the truth**—I know I presume—**you must look into the technology of these matters.
+Even into the hearts of certain molecules**—it is they after all which dictate temperatures, pressures, rates of flow, costs, profits, **the shapes of towers**. . . <span class="page-ref">167</span>
 {: .coal-tar}